A Functional/Integrative Medicine Approach to Allergies

 Nutrient status evaluation

-Selective food sensitivity testing
+Selective food sensitivity/allergy testing

 Environmental assessments